davidvh/argocd/README.md

 ### Authoring

 Helm supports previewing helm outputs.
 VSCode also includes this preview capabitliy, and some authoring tools, in a Kubernetes extension.

+### Troubleshooting

+- ArgoCD may have problems deleting some resources.
+To resolve this:

+  1. Attempt to use `k3s kubectl delete ...` to delete the resource.
+This is likely to fail.
+  2. Use `k3s kubectl patch some-resource/some-name -n resource-namespace --type json --patch='[ { "op": "remove", "path": "/metadata/finalizers" } ]'` to force completion of the argocd finalizer.